-The department of Modern Languages uses a combination of tools to determine where students should begin their language study at Bentley.
-These tools include online placement exams, guidelines based on high school study of a foreign language, and individual assessment by professors during the first week of classes.
+The Modern Languages (ML) Department uses a combination of tools to determine where you should begin your language study at Bentley, including online placement exams, guidelines based on high school study of a foreign language, and individual assessment by professors during the first week of classes.
 Please read the information below to help determine where to start your language study at Bentley University.

 During the first week of classes each semester, ML professors conduct individual, 10-minute interviews with their students to ensure proper class placement.
-These interviews typically take place in the professor’s office and are conducted in the target language.
-If a professor feels the student is misplaced in her/his class (despite having used the above listed guidelines), the student will be moved into a more appropriate class (based on class availability and the student’s schedule).
+These interviews typically take place in the target language.
+If a professor feels the student has been placed in the wrong level (despite having used the above listed guidelines), the student may be moved to a more appropriate class (based on class and space availability and the student’s schedule).

 For additional information contact:

 For French, Professor Laure Astourian

 For Spanish and other languages, Professor Christian Rubio